 Low Carb Doesn't Have to Mean No Noodles

 I really didn’t mean to become the poster child for Shirataki.
 However, once I tried the noodles and experienced the benefits myself, I realized other people might be interested, too.
-For me, these noodles really were a miracle.
+Aside from my original difficulty of finding these miracle noodles near me, I’ve got nothing but positive things to say.

 They’re low carb so I can stay in ketosis and continue to enjoy the benefits of the keto lifestyle.
 Low calorie means I can eat more of them without the guilt of higher calorie wheat pasta, and I’m finally full.
 The digestive assistance of high fiber keeps me regular, which means no more embarrassing trips to the doctor for constipation relief.
 And, best of all, I’ve lost weight using these noodles as a regular part of my diet.
 My doctor is thrilled with my progress and has said I’m not at risk for diabetes any longer!